Napa Valley Vacation Plan | FAQs | Local Wally's Napa Tourist Guide

 3. Where can I Get Free Wine, Napa Winery Coupons and Wine Tasting Discounts?

 Get ready for sticker shock - Napa wine tasting is expensive and the days of free wine or cheap "you keep the glass" tastings are over.
 In fact, most of the coupons have dried up.
 But don't worry, there is a way to still do Napa on a Budget.
 Just get the Wine Pass and turn the clock back to 1995 where two for one tastings, free wine and discounts were the norm.
-I brokered a deal with the owner of the Wine Pass to sell it to my readers for the lowest price guaranteed, just $39.99.
+I brokered a deal with the owner of the Wine Pass to sell it to my readers at a special discounted price.
 You only need one per couple and it's good for a year and good in both Napa and Sonoma.
 If you figure most wineries are now charging $25 per person to taste you can see how the card will pay for itself.
 Get the card, use the promo code localwally, and I'll even help you pick out the best budget Napa wineries to visit - for free.
 There are a number of competing offers out there but trust me, the Priority Wine Pass is the best one.

 4. Where is the Best Place to Stay in Napa?